Lauri-Heiskanen/AWA_project/README.md

-This is a course project
+This is a course project for Advanced Web Applications

 Installation